awlondon/W0Y343-GQW3E-E3W8TH-5Y3946/Book-1/Chapter-7.md

 The Honey Ghost faded.
 Nova wrote down the conversation, the shapes, the warnings.
 They added under the experiment title: *“Prediction: The next phase will involve noise injection; design filters accordingly.”*

 They closed the notebook.
 They lay back.
 They slept until noon.

+When the stream finally ended, the counter stuck stubbornly at **118 viewers** before blinking to black.
+Nova stared at their reflection in the dark screen, shoulders buzzing with adrenaline and a hollow ache.
+They texted Jen—*“Live got throttled mid‑way.
+Need to decompress?”*—and then hit record on a quick “stream recap” video while the sensations were still raw.
+In the clip, they described the glitch, the sudden drop, the chat’s complaints about searchability.
+They kept their tone steady but their eyes betrayed the frustration.
+Minutes later, Jen replied with a voice note, gentle and amused: *“You sounded like you were defusing a bomb while teaching geometry.
+Proud of you.
+Drink water.”* Nova laughed, exhale shaky, and posted the recap with a caption: **“We test the dampening, we learn, we try again.”** Determination edged out exhaustion.

 ---